Continue to content

 Your privacy is important to us.

-Any personal data we receive from you as an applicant to the Order of Flemish Bars ("OVB") will be processed in accordance with applicable data protection regulations, in particular the General Data Protection Regulation 2016/679 of 27 April 2016 ("GDPR"), as well as this privacy notice.
+Any personal data we receive about you as (contact person of) suppliers, partners, public authorities (such as e.g. FPS Justice, etc.), students and others at the Order of Flemish Bars (as defined below) are processed in accordance with applicable data protection regulations, in particular the General Data Protection Regulation 2016/679 of 27 April 2016 ("GDPR"), as well as this privacy statement.

 This privacy notice provides you with more information about what personal data we process, why we process it, how we obtain it, how long we keep it and with whom we share it.